 In elderly men with early-stage prostate cancer, 150 mg/day bicalutamide alone was associated with elevated liver enzymes in 3.4% of users relative to 1.9% of controls—a significant 1.5% difference attributable to bicalutamide—in a very large phase 3 randomized control trial (n ≈ 8,000 total) (Wiki-Table).
 In elderly men with late-stage prostate cancer, 50 mg/day bicalutamide plus a gonadotropin-releasing hormone (GnRH) agonist was associated with elevated liver enzymes in 7.5% and markedly elevated liver enzymes in 0.5% in a large phase 3 randomized controlled trial (n ≈ 400 in this group) (Wiki-Table).
 There was no placebo group in this study; instead, the comparison group was 750 mg/day flutamide in combination with a GnRH agonist.
 In this flutamide comparison group, elevated liver enzymes occurred in 11.3% and markedly elevated liver enzymes occurred in 2.5% (n ≈ 400 in this group as well) (Wiki-Table).
 In cisgender women with scalp hair loss, 10 to 20 mg/day bicalutamide was used in almost all women and was associated with elevated liver enzymes in 3% of women in a large retrospective chart review (n ≈ 300) (Ferial Ismail et al., 2020).
 Also in cisgender women with scalp hair loss, 25 to 50 mg/day bicalutamide was associated with elevated liver enzymes in 11% of women in a smaller retrospective chart review (n ≈ 50) (Fernandez-Nieto et al., 2020).

 Bicalutamide has been implicated in a number of published case reports of hepatotoxicity, some of which have been fatal (Wiki-Table).
 Causality analysis has been performed in a subset of these case reports and has implicated bicalutamide as likely responsible.
 The doses correspond to those widely used clinically and ranged from 50 to 150 mg/day with no clear dose dependency.
 The onset of hepatotoxicity ranged from 2 days to 4.5 months.
 In addition to case reports published in the medical literature, bicalutamide has been associated with around 40 cases of liver failure—of which 25 cases resulted in death—in the United States Food and Drug Administration (FDA)’s MedWatch/FAERS database.
 These cases have not evaluated likelihood of causality and could in a portion of instances be coincidental however.
 On the other hand, fewer than 10% of serious adverse reactions are reported to the FDA, and hence the true number may be much greater (Graham, Ahmad, & Piazza-Hepp, 2002).
-There are reports in the transgender medical community of bicalutamide causing liver failure and death in a healthy young transgender woman (Aly W., 2020).
+There is an unpublished report in the transgender medical community of bicalutamide causing liver failure and death in a healthy young transgender woman (Aly W., 2020).

 No cases of serious liver toxicity or liver failure occurred with bicalutamide in around 8,000 men total during clinical development of bicalutamide for early or late prostate cancer (Blackledge, 1996; Kolvenbag & Blackledge, 1996; McLeod, 1997; Anderson, 2003; Iversen et al., 2004).
 The risk of liver toxicity with flutamide has been estimated as 0.03% (3 in every 10,000) based on data from the FDA’s MedWatch/FAERS database, although other research has had higher estimates (Wiki).
 Bicalutamide is considered to have significantly less liver toxicity than flutamide.